 The most visible, though arguably the least powerful, member of a president’s cabinet is the vice president.
 Throughout most of the nineteenth and into the twentieth century, the vast majority of vice presidents took very little action in the office unless fate intervened.
 Few presidents consulted with their running mates.
 Indeed, until the twentieth century, many presidents had little to do with the naming of their running mate at the nominating convention.
 The office was seen as a form of political exile, and that motivated Republicans to name Theodore Roosevelt as William McKinley’s running mate in 1900.
 The strategy was to get the ambitious politician out of the way while still taking advantage of his popularity.
 This scheme backfired, however, when McKinley was assassinated and Roosevelt became president (Figure 12.11).

 Vice presidents were often sent on minor missions or used as mouthpieces for the administration, often with a sharp edge.
 Richard Nixon’s vice president Spiro Agnew is an example.
 But in the 1970s, starting with Jimmy Carter, presidents made a far more conscious effort to make their vice presidents part of the governing team, placing them in charge of increasingly important issues.
 Sometimes, as in the case of Bill Clinton and Al Gore, the partnership appeared to be smooth if not always harmonious.
 In the case of George W. Bush and his very experienced vice president Dick Cheney, observers speculated whether the vice president might have exercised too much influence.
 Barack Obama’s choice for a running mate and subsequent two-term vice president, former Senator Joseph Biden, was picked for his experience, especially in foreign policy.
 President Obama relied on Vice President Biden for advice throughout his tenure.
-In any case, the vice presidency is no longer quite as weak as it once was, and a capable vice president can do much to augment the president’s capacity to govern across issues if the president so desires.33
+President Trump relied on Vice President Mike Pence to lead initiatives on health care reform and COVID-19, and Pence would gather West Wing officials and Cabinet members together, when Trump was occupied with other matters, in a manner atypical for a vice president.
+President Joe Biden involves Vice President Kamala Harris in every important policy discussion and has charged her with leading discussion of border control matters Figure 12.12.
+In any case, the vice presidency is no longer quite as weak as it once was, and a capable vice president can do much to augment the president’s capacity to govern across issues if the president so desires.35